rpun101/dumpRepo/writingTips.md

-+ using 'the' in Countires or something unique to subject. _Tiger can be found in the Nepal_ //this seems bit wrong
++ using 'the' in Countries or something unique to subject. _Tiger can be found in the Nepal_ //this seems bit wrong
-+ Name and contries are always Captialize
++ Name and countries are always Capitalize
- - My name is Rabin
+ + My name is Rabin
- - He went to study in United States.
+ + He went to study in United States.
 + their vs there
 + your vs you're
 + active vs passive voice